 A. Sutherland - AncientPages.com - Totally forgotten for millennia, the Kingdom of Mitanni was discovered in the nineteenth century and excavations revealed fascinating facts about this unusual kingdom, which once existed in northern Mesopotamia.

-Also known as Hanigalbat, the Mitanni flourished during the fourteenth century BC and covered what are today northern Syria, and northern Iraq, and southeastern Turkey; its capital has not been determined by archaeologists.
+Also known as Hanigalbat, Mitanni flourished during the fourteenth century BC and covered what is today northern Syria, and northern Iraq, and southeastern Turkey; its capital has not been determined by archaeologists.

 Much of what we know about these people comes not from indigenous sources of their history because there is a lack of them.
-Few records exist today and these comes from Assyrian, Egyptian and Hittite sources, inscriptions from nearby places in Syria and the world's oldest horse training manual written by Kikkuli of Mitanni.
+Few records exist today and these come from Assyrian, Egyptian and Hittite sources, inscriptions from nearby places in Syria, and the world's oldest horse training manual written by Kikkuli of Mitanni.

 In fact, studying ancient sources, researchers have also discovered that Mitanni people were much interested in horses and horse-racing.
 The manual (written in the Hittite language, on four tablets) was discovered at the ancient Hittite capital, Hattusha, but interestingly, the numerals 1, 3, 5, 7, 9 and other technical terms used in the manual are not Hittite but related to the Indic (Indo-Aryan) languages).